tomekkorbak/Interaction-history-as-a-source-of-compositionality/README.md

 * Same architecture without template transfer: `python -m template_transfer.train --no_transfer`
 * Obverter: `python -m obverter.train`

 Use `--help` flag for available arguments.
 All arguments default to hyperparameters used in the paper.
-I use [Neptune.ml](https://neptune.ml/) for experiment management, which is turned off by default.
+We use [Neptune.ml](https://neptune.ml/) for experiment management, which is turned off by default.
 Pass `--neptune_project <username/projectname>` and set environmental variable `NEPTUNE_API_TOKEN` to log metrics using Neptune.